mjgila1c/helpfulLinksforCoders/README.md

 # **Helpful Links for Coders**

-## Code Louisville Front-End Developer Project

-### Helpful repos, links, blogs and other training platforms to help learn to code. </h3>
+## Helpful repos, links, blogs and other training platforms to help learn to code. </h3>

 I created this repo to help me and any others interested to remember useful links and other information on how to learn how to code.